Skip to main content

 Federal, State & Private Research Awards

-2021-22 Federal, State & Private Research Awards: $287,366,620
+2023-24 Federal, State & Private Research Awards: $415,708,832

 Campuses/Centers/Programs

-In Fall 2022, there were 43,028 students enrolled at the university's main campus in Tallahassee; 1,147 at the university’s branch campus in Panama City, Florida; and 422 at the branch campus in the Republic of Panama.
+In Fall 2024, there were 42,507 students enrolled at the university's main campus in Tallahassee; 1,382 at the university’s branch campus in Panama City, Florida; and 419 at the branch campus in the Republic of Panama.

 For over 65 years, FSU International Programs has been a nationally recognized leader in the field of international higher education, providing the life-changing opportunity to live, study, and intern at the University’s four international centers in Florence, Italy; London, England; Panama City, Republic of Panama; and Valencia, Spain.
-Prestigious FSU faculty members also lead Seminoles on study abroad programs across the globe.
+Prestigious FSU faculty members also lead students on study abroad programs across the globe.
 FSU consistently ranks among the top public universities in the nation for “long-term duration” of study abroad experiences thanks to its unique First Year Abroad program.

 The Office of Distance Learning (ODL) provides leadership, policy guidance, faculty support and development, and other resources to promote, implement, facilitate, and assess University initiatives related to teaching enhancement and technology-mediated learning environments that support student academic achievement.
 ODL faculty and staff members collaborate with distance learning faculty and teaching assistants to promote instructional excellence at Florida State University through the use of effective educational and communications technologies; evidence-based instructional principles and strategies; and research studies on teaching innovations.